rakmial/WRUBME/README.md

 ## Known Bugs

-_The function setup_next_step is a little troublesome, but we're making progress_
+The function setup_next_step() was being a bit tricky, but it works now.

 ## Support and contact details